ExTV/ROG-ally-x-SteamOS-tricks/README.md

     * Start the writing process.
 This may take a few minutes.
 2.  **Boot from USB on Ally:**
     * Connect the prepared bootable USB drive to your ROG Ally (a USB-C hub might be needed if your Ally only has one USB-C port).
     * Power on your Ally.
-As soon as you see the ROG logo, repeatedly press the **Volume Down button** until the boot menu appears.
+As soon as you see the ROG logo, repeatedly press the **Volume up button** until the boot menu appears.
     * Select your USB drive from the boot options.
 3.  **Follow On-Screen Installer Instructions:**
     * The installer will boot.
 Follow the prompts to install SteamOS .